d-morrison/IntroStatActivities/_book/03-L02-EDA-categorical.md

       scale_fill_grey()  # Make figure black and white
 ```

-8. What is similar and what is different between the segmented bar chart and the mosaic bar chart.
+**8. What is similar and what is different between the segmented bar chart and the mosaic bar chart.**

 \vspace{1in}